AaronRodriguez1/Agent_librarian/README.md

 # Agent Librarian - Generative AI Multimedia Transcriber & Vector Search #

 ## Purpose
-During my interview for the Generative AI Agents Developer position, I discussed how I would approach the system design question below involving audio transcription and processing.
-I mentioned that I would consult the LangChain documentation to refine my approach—this project is the result of that follow-up research and effort.
+During my interview for the Generative AI Agents Developer position, I discussed how I would approach the system design question involving audio transcription and processing.
+I mentioned that I would consult the LangChain documentation to refine my approach.
+This project is the result of that follow up research and effort.

 **Question:**
 "Now, what if I gave you an video file instead?
 How would you create an agent that finds where in the video it talks about a specific topic and replies with the timestamp, while also using the original JSON database?"

 **Inspiration:** I designed an agent that I can use in my daily studies as a Masters in AI student.
-This agent acts like a librarian: it not only locates information related to my queries within my lecture videos, but it also provides supporting research papers to enhance my learning.
+This agent acts like a librarian, it not only locates information related to my queries within my lecture videos, but it also provides supporting research papers to enhance my learning.

 ## Description
 The project provides a robust pipeline for: